andycroll/andycroll.com/_posts/2023/2023-05-29-really-really-really-do-not-interpolate-strings-into-active-record-methods.md

 User.where("email = #{params[:q]}")
 ```

 Finally, the string-based arguments make your code harder to read and understand.
-The syntax for the hash-based approach is much easier to understand.
+The syntax for the hash-based approach is much easier to comprehend.

 ## Why not?